microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 <a name="usage"></a>
 ## Usage

-To use the Azure Web Apps plugin in your Maven Java app, add the following settings for the plugin to your `pom.xml` file:
+To use the Maven Plugin for Azure Web Apps in your Maven Java app, add the following settings for the plugin to your `pom.xml` file:

    ```xml
    <project>